Automattic/vip-code-samples/CONTRIBUTING.md

 ## Docblock

 Docblock'ing all functions and filters to [WordPress Coding Standards](https://make.wordpress.org/core/handbook/best-practices/coding-standards/php/) may make the snippets seem overwhelming.
 Keep comments single line when possible, but do include Docblocks on the main subject and include relevant `@see` links.
-For example if our subject was nonces in an options page, we'll comment everything, but only Blockdoc the nonces:
+For example if our subject was nonces in an options page, we'll comment what we need to help explain, but only Blockdoc the main subject, nonces:

 ```php
 // Create menu page.